sindhuja-ms/Dataset-AutoAudit-RandomForest/README.md

-# Auto Auditor for Datasets
+# Auto Auditing Model for Datasets
 A simple, local bias & class-performance analyzer for tabular datasets.

 ## Features